NALLAMOLU-CHAITANYA/Java_learning/material/Java/java_and_oops.md

 -> To handle runtime errors/exceptions we use exception handling.
 -> These are errors at runtime.
 Exception is also created as an object.
 All exceptions are pre-defined classes.
--> Throwable is a superclass and exception class is a subclass.
+-> Throwable is a superclass of all exceptions and errors ,    and exception class is a subclass.
 -> IOException, SQLException, ArithmeticException are subclass for exception class.

 There are 2 types of exceptions:
-1. Built in exception (checked exception and unchecked exception) (flow diag. in day 2 doc)
+1. Built in exception (checked exception and unchecked exception) (classification diag. in day 2 doc)
 2. User defined exception

 -> Exceptions which must be take care is known called checked exception (compile time exceptions).
 Mandatorily developer should add. compiler asks to handle in IDE itself.
+-> If the object is simple obj then it is not your responsibility to close the obj.
+But if the obj is holding resources like files, socket or connection we need to close that in the catch block or finally block.

+-> try, catch, finally, throw, throws

+-> throw : Used to explicitly throw an exception. syntax: throw new IllegalArgumentException("Invalid input");
+-> throws: Declares an exception may be thrown by a method. syntax: public void readFile() throws IOException { code }

+###### Flow of exception raising and catching in catch block
+Base Class: In Java, Throwable is the base class for all errors and exceptions.
+Throwing: When an exceptional condition occurs (e.g., a file not found, a division by zero), a Throwable object is created and "thrown" using the throw keyword.
+Handling: Throwable objects can be caught and handled using try-catch blocks, allowing the program to recover from the error or exception and continue execution instead of crashing.

+-> Stack Trace: When a Throwable is created, it captures the current execution stack, providing information about where the error occurred.

+## Java assestions:

+-> While testing they use this.
+While code is pushed to production assertion will be removed.
-->
+-> syntax: assert condition;
+-> assertion exception is raised to check a bug if we have a feeling.
+-> If the condition is true the build is successful.
+If the condition is false it will raise assertion exception and code will be stopped execution and exit.